 Funding Policy ADC Metric Test

-Valuation Date June 30 2023 2022
+Valuation Date June 30 2024 2023

 Actuarially Determined Contribution (ADC) rate

-Normal Cost 19.36% 16.06%
+Normal Cost 19.61% 19.36%

-Accrued liability 32.26 24.72
+Accrued liability 33.48 32.26

-Total 51.62% 40.78%
+Total 53.09% 51.62%

-Fixed Contribution Rate (FCR) Ratio of ADC to FCR 49.08% 105.18% 49.08% 83.09%
+Fixed Contribution Rate (FCR) 49.08% 49.08%

+Ratio of ADC to FCR 108.17% 105.18%

-Funding Policy Metric Status Yellow Green
+Funding Policy Metric Status Yellow Yellow

-Anticipated accrued liability payment period 25 years 30 years
+Anticipated accrued liability payment period 24.3 years 25 years

-^{} Estimated budgeted administrative expenses are included in the normal cost rate
+\ Estimated budgeted administrative expenses are included in the normal cost rate

-Since the Ratio of ADC to FCR is between 100% and 110% and the Metric Status is in the "Yellow Status" for the 2023 valuation, per the Funding Policy, we recommend no change in the Fixed Contribution Rate of 49.08% of annual compensation at this time.
-However, if there is any negative experience in the near future, the Fixed Contribution Rate may need to be increased.
-The Board should continue to review the Sensitivity Analysis section of this report during the fiscal year to understand the volatility that may occur in the projections if investment experience is less than expected going forward.
+Since the Ratio of ADC to FCR is between 100% and 110% and the Metric Status is in the "Yellow Status" for the 2024 valuation, per the Funding Policy, we recommend no change in the Fixed Contribution Rate of 49.08% of annual compensation at this time.
+However, the ADC/FCR Ratio is approaching 110% and expected to increase to more than 110% within the next 5 years.
+Therefore, an increase in the Fixed Contribution Rate may be needed soon, especially if there is negative experience.
+The Board should continue to review the Sensitivity Analysis section of this report during the fiscal year to understand the volatility that may occur in the projections if investment experience is more or less than expected going forward.